 These policies and documents will continue to be reviewed on, at minimum, an annual basis.

 We want to help our employees, partners, clients and suppliers to understand more about these issues and understand how to report any suspicions they may have related to modern slavery and human trafficking.

 We are continuing to develop training on the issues of slavery and human trafficking and Grant Thornton’s Anti-Slavery and Human Trafficking Policy, to be delivered to relevant employees and partners on a targeted periodic basis.

-Grant Thornton will continue to develop the measures mentioned above in respect of our supply chain.
+Grant Thornton will continue to develop and implement the measures mentioned above in respect of our supply chain.

 Grant Thornton shall take responsibility for this statement and its objectives, and it will be reviewed and updated as appropriate.

 Partner, Head of Risk